engine-cl/nshell/README.md

 - write onece and use much
 - write less because less is a plus
 - create script more readeable
-- think and write only logic script code
+- think and write only a logic code in the new script
-- don't write redundant code.
+- don't write redundant code into multiple script
-- support more *nix with the same code.
+- support *nix more common through their defaults shells with the same code.

 guidelines.
 -------------